Skip to content

 inventory.reserve_stock(item.quantity)

-Invoking it is straight forward:
+Invoking it is straightforward:

 OrderPlacementService.place_order(order, inventories)